Transverse Surgery on Knots in Contact 3-Manifolds: Tight Surgeries

-\begin{remark} The closures of positive braids in $(S^3,\xi_{\rm{std}})$ are fibred and have Legendrian representatives with $tb = 2g-1$, see \cite{Kalman}.
-Thus, the contact width of all these knots is $2g-1$.
-Specific examples outside of $S^3$ are plentiful, but it is unclear what large families of knots are easily describable.
-Note that for knots in $(S^3,\xi_{\rm{std}})$, we could use results of Lisca and Stipsicz \cite{LS:hf1} instead of Theorem~\ref{thm:preserve tightness} to prove Corollary~\ref{cor:contact width}. \end{remark}
+\begin{remark} The knots that are closures of positive braids in $(S^3,\xi_{\rm{std}})$ are fibred and have Legendrian representatives with $tb = 2g-1$, see \cite{Kalman}.
+Corollary~\ref{cor:contact width} then implies that the contact width of all these knots is $2g-1$.
+Other examples outside of $S^3$ are plentiful, but it is unclear what large families of knots are interesting and easily describable. \end{remark}

 In another direction, Baldwin and Etnyre \cite{BE:transverse} have defined an invariant $t(K)$ of a transverse knot $K$ in a contact manifold $\Mxi$.
 Given a standard neighbourhood $N$ of $K$ with boundary slope $a$, we extend their definition to include inadmissible transverse surgery and define